The Axelrod model for the dissemination of culture revisited: Proof of Theorem Proof of Theorem 1

-\begin{lemma} There is extinction of the 0-edges. \end{lemma} \begin{proof} Let $0 < s < t < \infty$, and partition the set of 0-edges at time $t$ into the subset $\Omega_-$ of those edges that have been lately updated by time $s$ and the subset $\Omega_+$ of those edges that have been lately updated after time $s$, namely
+\begin{pf} First of all, we observe that, since the initial configuration, as well as the evolution rules of the process, are translation invariant in space, the probability of edge $e$ being a 0-edge at time $t$ does not depend on the specific choice of $e$.
+This key property is implicitly used repeatedly in the proof of the lemma.
+Now, we let $0 < s < t < \infty$, and partition the set of 0-edges at time $t$ into the subset $\Omega_-$ of those edges that have been lately updated by time $s$ and the subset $\Omega_+$ of those edges that have been lately updated after time $s$, namely

-First of all, we observe that if an update occurs at vertex $x$ when exactly one edge incident to $x$ has weight 1 then this edge becomes a 2-edge and the other edge incident to $x$ becomes a 1-edge, while when both edges incident to $x$ have weight 1 then one of them becomes a 2-edge and the other one either a 0- or a 2-edge.
-Note also that the culture at vertex $x$ cannot be updated as long as none of the edges incident to $x$ has weight 1.
-Roughly speaking, thinking of the middle point of an edge of type $j = 0, 1$, as being occupied by a type $j$ particle, we obtain an interacting particle system in which particles of type 1 evolve according to a system of annihilating random walks and the collision of two type 1 particles may or may not result in a type 0 particle.
-In addition, when a type 1 jumps onto a type 0, type 0 is killed.
-This implies that
+Note that an update at vertex $x$ in the Axelrod model corresponds to the simultaneous update of the pair of edges incident to this vertex.
+In addition, the culture at $x$ flips at a positive rate if and only if $x$ has exactly one feature in common with one of its two nearest neighbors, that is, if and only if at least one of both edges incident to $x$ is a 1-edge.
+Also, since only one feature changes at a time, when an edge pair is updated, the weight of each edges varies by exactly one unit.
+In particular, accounting for symmetry, there are only four possible transitions of the edge pairs:

-where the set $B_k$ is the Euclidean ball with center 0 and radius $k$, and $e \in B_k$ means that both endpoints of the edge $e$ belong to $B_k$.
-Let $\ep > 0$.
-Then, the previous inequality together with the ergodic theorem and Lemma \ref{1-edges} implies that there exists $s$ large such that
+It follows that the probability of $e$ being a 1-edge is nonincreasing (this can be seen from the fact that the 1-edges evolve according to a system of annihilating random walks) and that a 0-edge can only result from the annihilation of two 1-edges.
+This, together with Lemma \ref{lem1-edges} which claims extinction of the 1-edges, implies that, for all $\ep> 0$, there exists $s$ large such that

-Time $s$ being fixed, Lemma \ref{recurrence} implies the existence of $t > s$ such that
+Time $s$ being fixed, Lemma \ref{lemrecurrence} implies the existence of $t > s$ such that